Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/sessions/00-setup-and-installation.md

 R is the programming language we will use in this tutorial.

-For your UHasselt laptops go install R/RStudio via Uhasselt software center.
+- For your UHasselt laptop/PC, please install R/RStudio via **Uhasselt software center**.

-For your personal laptops/PC you can go to the official R/R/RStudio websites:
+- For your personal laptop/PC you can go to the official R/R/RStudio websites:

 <https://cran.r-project.org/>